 And that burned Derrike.

-At Charlotte that spring, I talked to Cope, and he said that, one of these days, we're going to kick their butts and show them it wasn't a fluke.
+At Charlotte that spring, I saw Cope standing there, and he waited for me to walk over to him.
+We talked, and he said that, one of these days, we're going to kick their butts and show them it wasn't a fluke.
 Not in those words, but that was the idea.

 I didn't run the column on Derrike that week.
 I had plenty of stuff that weekend, so I saved it for the next week — Dover.